peedy2495/ubuntu-remaster-autoinstall/README.md

 Create a remastered iso image by using ./remaster.sh
 Place your modified files in their native path for an overlay mount into *./content/upper* like:
 `./upper/boot/grub/grub.cfg`
-Don't forget to modify your own target url in grub.cfg (direct IP or hostname by using a private dns resolver).
+Don't forget to modify your own target url for using remote configuration and static ip-setup in grub.cfg.
+You're able to modify the installer sqashfs, too.
+Therefore drop your custom stuff into *./sqashfs/upper*.
+Now: custom resolv.conf
 Call ./remaster.sh with an official iso-url as argument like:
 `./remaster.sh https://ftp.halifax.rwth-aachen.de/ubuntu-releases/jammy/ubuntu-22.04.1-live-server-amd64.iso`